US Drug Test Centers Blog

 Order the instant 6-panel urine drug test

-The most obvious piece of advice is to not drink copious amounts of water.
+For individuals who think they might be tested, the most obvious piece of advice is to not drink copious amounts of water.
 Leading up to a drug test, you really don't need more than one full glass.
-In fact, it's most ideal to provide your sample first thing in the morning before you've gone to the bathroom for the first time, so you're using the urine that was sitting in your bladder all night.
-But if you just can't hold it that long and this option really isn't feasible, then you should aim to empty your bladder a couple of hours before providing a specimen, taking care not to drink too much water in the hours before your test.
+In fact, it's ideal to provide your sample first thing in the morning before you go to the bathroom for the first time, so you're using the urine that was sitting in your bladder all night.
+But if you can't hold it that long and this option isn't feasible, then you should aim to empty your bladder a couple of hours before providing a specimen, taking care not to drink too much water in the hours before your test.

 cup of coffee on a deskIt's important to remember that you don't need to be totally dehydrated and dying of thirst to avoid providing diluted urine.
 You can still drink water.
 Just limit it to only the amount you need to remain hydrated enough before your test.